-How to Make a Mini Tabletop Greenhouse
+How to Make a Mini DIY Tabletop Greenhouse

 If you thought that the only way to get your own greenhouse was to build a massive structure in the backyard, think again!
 This blog post will teach you how to make a mini tabletop greenhouse that’s perfect for displaying plants and home decor.